-- 6.39 As set out in the planning history section of this report, the potential risk from flooding was one of a number of reasons for the Council's refusal of planning application 03/2366. - 6.40 On the Inspectors appeal decision letter dated 3 August 2009 the appeal inspector sets out "...after the Council's decision and just before the first inquiry, the Environment Agency indicated that their objection had been addressed by evidence on flood risk.
+- 6.37 As set out in the planning history section of this report, the potential risk from flooding was one of a number of reasons for the Council's refusal of planning application 03/2366. - 6.38 On the Inspectors appeal decision letter dated 3 August 2009 the appeal inspector sets out "...after the Council's decision and just before the first inquiry, the Environment Agency indicated that their objection had been addressed by evidence on flood risk.
 This objection was withdrawn subject to the imposition of a condition.
-This reason for refusal is no longer contested". - 6.41 Notwithstanding this earlier position reported by the government appointed appeal inspector, the Environment Agency have raised objections to the current planning application.
+This reason for refusal is no longer contested". - 6.39 Notwithstanding this earlier position reported by the government appointed appeal inspector, the Environment Agency have raised objections to the current planning application.
 Where flood risk is a consideration NPPG sets out a four point process of assessment as 'Avoid', 'Control', 'Mitigate' and 'Manage residual risk'.
-The three grounds of objection from Environment Agency (a, b and c) are considered in turn below with reference to these four points of Avoid', 'Control', 'Mitigate' and 'Manage residual risk'. - a) Caravans, mobile homes and park homes intended for permanent residential use are classed as "Highly vulnerable" and should not be permitted in Flood Zone 3a. - 6.42 Avoid The NPPG advises "In decision-making, where necessary, planning authorities also apply the sequential test and, if needed, the exception test, to ensure that flood risk is minimised and appropriately addressed".
-The guidance sets out a pragmatic approach to accommodate extensions to existing uses where it may be impractical to move to an alternative location. - 6.43 The recent work on the need for gypsy and traveller accommodation has indicated that there is a likely to be a strong need for this type of accommodation in the borough.
-This need is a material planning consideration and appeal inspectors on sites outside the borough have judged that this need can outweigh issues such as flooding. - 6.44 Planning permission for gypsy and traveller accommodation was approved under the allowed appeal (application 03/2366) and the gypsy and traveller accommodation on the application site and neighbouring sites is now established.
-The current application involves additional accommodation for the family of the existing occupants as an extension to the current site. - 6.45 In the context of the existing occupation of the site and the indication of significant need it is concluded that the sequential test is not necessary in this case.
-In relation to the exception test, the safety of occupants, and measures to ensure that that there is no increase in flooding elsewhere are discussed below. - 6.46 Control There are no opportunities to improve flood defences as part of the current application. - b) Proposed finished floor levels suggested within the Flood Risk Management Plan dated 21 July 2022 from Target Carbon Management remain unacceptable due to the flood risk in the area.
+The three grounds of objection from Environment Agency (a, b and c) are considered in turn below with reference to these four points of Avoid', 'Control', 'Mitigate' and 'Manage residual risk'.

+- a) Caravans, mobile homes and park homes intended for permanent residential use are classed as "Highly vulnerable" and should not be permitted in Flood Zone 3a. - 6.40 Avoid The NPPG advises "In decision-making, where necessary, planning authorities also apply the sequential test and, if needed, the exception test, to ensure that flood risk is minimised and appropriately addressed".
+The guidance sets out a pragmatic approach to accommodate extensions to existing uses where it may be impractical to move to an alternative location. - 6.41 The recent work on the need for gypsy and traveller accommodation has indicated that there is a likely to be a strong need for this type of accommodation in the borough.
+This need is a material planning consideration and appeal inspectors on sites outside the borough have judged that this need can outweigh issues such as flooding. - 6.42 Planning permission for gypsy and traveller accommodation was approved under the allowed appeal (application 03/2366) and the gypsy and traveller accommodation on the application site and neighbouring sites is now established.
+The current application involves additional accommodation for the family of the existing occupants as an extension to the current site. - 6.43 Whilst there is existing occupation of the application site and indications of significant need for this type of accommodation the applicant has conducted a sequential test and exception test.
+The applicant concludes the following: